Ombre Nails: 14 Gradient Ideas Worth Saving

 How is ombre done on nails?

-Most technicians use a sponge technique — applying two colours to a cosmetic sponge and pressing it onto the nail to blend.
+Most technicians use a sponge technique — applying two colors to a cosmetic sponge and pressing it onto the nail to blend.
 Some use a brush gradient technique for cleaner lines.

 What nail shapes work best for ombre?